The Challenge of the Modern Legislative and Regulatory Environment

 Legislation is classified as primary or secondary.
 Primary is made directly by the legislature.
-In the event of a conflict between primary and secondary legislation, primary prevails.
+In a conflict between primary and secondary legislation, primary prevails.
 Secondary legislation is made by the executive branch under the authority of primary legislation.
-It is the role of the administrative state and administrative law in the US system.
+It is the administrative state and law’s role in the US system.

-Oversight of secondary legislation rests with the legislature, and it is generally able to repeal or modify the secondary legislation with superseding primary legislation.
-If the underlying primary legislation is repealed, the underlying secondary legislation is also automatically repealed unless specifically re-enacted by the new primary legislation.
+Oversight of secondary legislation rests with the legislature, and it can generally repeal or modify the secondary legislation by superseding primary legislation.
+If the underlying primary legislation is repealed, the underlying secondary legislation is also automatically repealed unless re-enacted explicitly by the new primary legislation.

 Henry VIII clauses

 In the UK, there is a legislative approach known as the Henry VIII clause.
 It is a clause in the primary legislation allowing an amendment to the underlying primary legislation by the secondary legislation.

 Public and General vs. Private and Personal Legislation vs. Hybrid Legislation

 Most legislation is public and general – meaning it applies to everyone.
 In some cases, the law may apply to only one person, institution or area.
 This is a local, private, or personal activity.
 This is a private law if it applies to only one person.
 It is a local act if it only applies to one area.
 Hybrid legislation will apply to all members of society but has an outsized effect on particular individuals.